 Myoko Suginohara is located on the southern slopes of Mt Myoko in Myoko city, Niigata Prefecture.
 The resort has two main zones - the Suginohara Zone and the Mitahara Zone.
 They are connected both at the base and higher up the mountain.
-This resort boasts a vertical of over 1100m and a longest course of 8.5km.
+This resort boasts a vertical of over 1100m and a longest course run of 8.5km, as well as a new 3.5km run of various park items by the Gondola.
 Myoko Suginohara has been operating since 1968.

 Myoko is the name of a city in Niigata Prefecture, but it is also the name that many people associate with a number of ski and snowboard resorts located on and around the beautiful Mt Myoko in the south west region of the city.
 The region famously often receives some of the heaviest snowfalls in Japan.
 Myoko is located fairly close to a number of other popular ski and snowboard resort areas in neighbouring Nagano Prefecture including Madarao Kogen, Nozawa Onsen and Shiga Kogen (regional map).
 It is also a popular onsen hot springs and nature resort all year round and in recent years there has been a large increase in the number of visitors from overseas.

 Niigata Prefecture is located in the central region of Honshu to the north of Tokyo and has a 250km long coastline facing the Sea of Japan.
 Convenient transportation links make Niigata very easy to get to from Tokyo and other surrounding regions.
 Most of the larger ski and snowboard resorts in Niigata Prefecture are concentrated in the southern regions around Yuzawa town, Minamiuonuma city and Myoko city.

 Ski and snowboard lessons are available at Myoko Suginohara.
 Please check our Lessons in English section for any current Myoko-related listings.